Everything You Need to Know About Colonia del Sacramento — 15 Questions Answered

 Colonia Express: Departs nearby.
 Similar prices, slightly cheaper on weekdays.
 Book at coloniaexpress.com.

-Q: Can I bring a car?
+Q: Can you bring a car?

 On the Ground

-Q: How many hours/days do I need?
+Q: How many hours or days do you need?

 The old quarter can be covered in 4-5 hours as a day trip.
 That's enough for the cobblestone streets, the lighthouse, Calle de los Suspiros, lunch, and a sunset.